 In addition, the Company must preserve and protect its Rights of Way to ensure that they are able to effectively and efficiently access its Easements for the purpose of construction, operation, maintenance and repair of the Facilities.
-Any Encroachment that interferes with the Company's Easement rights must be removed immediately.
+In the absence of a License Agreement between the Company and the landowner, any Encroachment that interferes with the Company's Easement rights must be removed and any delay in the request for, or enforcement of, such removal shall not constitute a waiver of the Company's right to require that the Encroachment be removed.

-Notice of Right of Wav
+Notice of Right of Way

 Buyers of real estate can have notice of Rights of Way by several methods.
-First, buyers should inspect the property before buying it to determine whether an electric Transmission

-Easement affects the property.
+First, buyers should inspect the property before buying it to determine whether an electric Transmission Easement affects the property.
 If electric Facilities are located on the property that you are interested in, it is highly likely that the Company has Easement rights across the property.
 Second, buyers of real estate should have a title search performed on the property that they are purchasing.
 Proper title searches and surveys can better assist you in determining whether an electric transmission Right of Way affects the subject property and, if so, where the Easement is actually located.
 While a title search of the property is highly recommended, some Easement documents are recorded well outside the time period normally covered by a regular title search.
 Consequently, just because the Easement document is not reflected in your owner's title insurance policy does not mean that the Easement does not exist.

 In light of the above, and because each of these methods of acquiring notice of a Right of Way have limitations, perspective real estate purchasers should both personally inspect the property and have a title search performed.
 For example, a mere inspection of the property may not reveal an unoccupied Easement, meaning that a legal Easement has been recorded in the chain of title, but electric Facilities have not yet been constructed upon the Easement or the entire width of the Right of Way has not been cleared.
 An inspection of the property may also not reveal an Easement providing rights for underground electric Facilities.
-As for title searches, a title search may not reveal that the Company has acquired certain prescriptive Easement rights, meaning that an Easement document was never recorded, but the Company has had Facilities on the property for a sufficiently long period of time to acquire Easement rights.
+As for title searches, a title search may not reveal that the Company is vested with certain equitable rights to maintain an Easement, meaning that an Easement document was never recorded, but the Company has had Facilities on the property for a sufficiently long period of time without objection to establish formal Easement rights.
+Such equitable rights may be evidenced by the depiction of electric facilities or easements on plats of record running to the benefit of the Company, either specifically or generally.